6 B2B SEO Case Study Insights from Real Brands

 Statistics and trends give you a guide to what’s happening in the industry right now, which enables you to adapt your strategy to match.
 For example, the above statistics highlight the benefits of content marketing for SEO—so, why not focus on creating quality content?

 Statistics can also help you identify up-and-coming areas in SEO that could give you a headstart against competitors.
-SEO is a fast-evolving industry that often pivots due to search engine algorithm or ranking changes.
+SEO is a fast-evolving industry that often pivots due to search engine algorithm changes.

 Finally, SEO statistics also give you an idea of what not to do.
 If others aren’t bothering, there’s likely a reason why.
 That being said, there’s no surefire way of ranking number one—just a set of best practices to help point you in the right direction.